Reference Letter Sample for Law School

 In conclusion, Jane is an outstanding young woman who has a very strong interest in studying the law with the ability to grasp its intricacies.

 She has demonstrated the character and work ethic that I am confident will lead to success in her legal studies and subsequent legal career.
-Jane left ABCD College as a well-respected student and solid member of the community.
+Jane left San Juan College as a well-respected student and solid member of the community.
 I recommend her without reservation for a spot in your incoming class of law students.

 Please feel free to contact me if you need further information.